‘These people must be saved’: Ukrainians train in combat aid

 KYIV, Ukraine (AP) — Ilona Khomenko was widowed nearly two months ago when her husband died in fighting in Sievierodonetsk in eastern Ukraine.
 Now, she’s looking to make a difference on the battlefield.

-Khomenko is helping to train soldiers and civilians in combat first aid to help save lives as Russia’s war in Ukraine is well into its fifth month.
-And she hopes to go to the front line herself one day.
+Khomenko, 29, is helping to train soldiers and civilians in combat first aid to help save lives as Russia’s war in Ukraine is well into its fifth month.

 The training is mostly based in Ukraine’s capital, Kyiv.
 Up to 100 people attend each day.
 So far, Khomenko and others have taught more than 5,000 people simple rules that can save their lives.